 A Petaluma Christmas Carol 2007-2009

-In Sleepless & Homeless In Petaluma (Also see Alternative Link) I suggested that none of us were immune from the possibility of ending up without a home…
+None of us are immune from the possibility of ending up without a home…

 …seeking assistance or shelter from the cold…